Holiday season defines winners and losers in retail

 But mall-based clothing chains and department stores — particularly those that target the middle-income shoppers — continue to muddle along.
 Macy’s had weak holiday sales, ending a year-long recovery after a three-year slump.
 J.C.
 Penney and Gap are both closing more stores after lackluster holiday sales.

 2019 is expected to be challenging as economic growth is expected to slow.
-The benefits of tax cuts are fading, which could hurt sales of big ticket items like TVs.
-The once-strong housing market is also cooling.
+The once-strong housing market is cooling.
+And smaller tax refunds could put a damper on the current quarter results, hurting sales of big ticket items like TVs.

 Most Read Business Stories